osstotalsoft/jsbb/packages/rules-algebra-react/README.md

 * Return values:
   1. A stateful profunctor lens with the rule application result
   2. A dirty info object
   3. A function that resets the rule engine state.
+It receives an optional new model.

 ```jsx
 import { useRulesLens, setValue, getValue } from "@totalsoft/rules-algebra-react";